Treat your honey to a Deliciously Charming Individual Baked Alaska for Two this Valentine’s Day, and you’ll both be falling in love all over again!

 - 1/8 teaspoon cream of tartar

-- Spoon the softened ice cream into an even layer into the ramekins.
+Spoon the softened ice cream into an even layer into 2, 3½" - ramekins.
 Freeze.

 - Whip the egg whites (reserve the yolks for another use) in a medium bowl using a hand blender set on high speed.

-- Gradually add the sugar to the egg whites and continue whipping until the egg whites begin thicken.
+Gradually add the sugar to the egg whites and continue whipping until the egg whites begin to thicken.

-- Add the cream or tartar to the fluffy egg whites and continue whipping until soft peaks form.
+Add the cream of tartar to the fluffy egg whites and continue whipping until soft peaks form.